 9 min read

-We've previously described some methods to discover resources that block rendering in a browser.
-Now we'll cover some techniques you can use to load resources that will prevent them from blocking.
-Before you start, you should always run some website performance tests using your favorite testing tool to get a baseline so you can measure any improvements.
+We've previously covered ways to find resources that block rendering in a browser.
+Now we'll cover techniques for loading those resources without letting them block rendering.
+Before making changes, always run some website performance tests using your favourite testing tool to get a baseline so you can measure any improvements.
 We recommend testing with webpagetest.org.

 What is a Blocking Resource?

-When a browser loads a page from a website it starts reading the HTML markup in the page from top to bottom.
-If it encounters a CSS or JavaScript file while it's reading, the browser will stop and wait while it downloads and parses that file.
-While the browser is waiting it can’t do anything else, like processing the rest of the HTML or displaying content to the user, instead it is blocked.
+When a browser loads a page from a website it reads the HTML markup from top to bottom.
+If it encounters a CSS or JavaScript file while it's reading, the browser stops while it downloads and parses that file.
+While the browser is waiting it can’t process the rest of the HTML or display content to the user.
+Rendering is blocked.

 Why is this a problem?

-It wouldn't be if we lived in a perfect world, where we only included exactly the information required to display a page.
-However, websites are typically built using prebuilt themes and third party libraries that can contain lots of CSS and Javascript.
-Only a tiny fraction of these might be used, or it might only be needed for ‘below the fold’ content, or it might be needed on another page of the site.
+It would not be a problem if every page included only the information required to display it.
+Most websites do not work that way.
+They are typically built using prebuilt themes and third-party libraries that can contain lots of CSS and JavaScript.
+Only a tiny fraction of this code might be used on the current page, or it might only be needed for ‘below the fold’ content, or on another page of the site.
 Note: Below the fold means the content of a page that doesn't initially fit on the screen.
-Any unnecessary information means the browser is blocked for longer than needed, slowing the load experience for the user, likely frustrating them.
+Any unnecessary information keeps the browser blocked for longer than needed, slowing the load experience for the user.

-CSS and Javascript files are usually at the very top of the HTML document before any of the content.
-This means they have to be downloaded and parsed before displaying anything.
+CSS and JavaScript files are usually at the very top of the HTML document before any of the content.
+This means they have to be downloaded and parsed before the browser can display anything.
 Even a website that has extremely fast server response times can still seem very slow if it has blocking resources.

-Let's give a simple example, you have a website that includes a live chat widget.
-The javascript for the widget is included at the very top of the page in the section.
-The browser has to stop and download and parse the CSS and Javascript for the widget (usually downloaded from a third party domain) before ANY content is displayed to the user.
-Even though the chat widget could pop up after the rest of the content without affecting the user experience.
+Take a simple example: a website that includes a live chat widget.
+The JavaScript for the widget is included at the very top of the page in the section.
+The browser has to stop, download, and parse the CSS and JavaScript for the widget (usually downloaded from a third-party domain) before any content is displayed to the user.
+The chat widget could appear after the rest of the content without affecting the user experience.

 Things you should always be doing